azaghal/factorio-beyond-vanilla-qol/README.md

     > Changes the color tone when using nightvision equipment to be the same as during the daylight (no desaturation), making it easier on the eyes - especially when playing during evenings.

+-   Spaceship wreck matching player colour ([Tinted Spaceship](https://mods.factorio.com/mod/tinted-spaceship))

+    > Match crashed spaceship colour to one of the player itself.
+Increases chances of not destroying the wreck due to personal attachment...

 ### Vehicles